MSFT-Cantro/project-ledger-docs/_bugs.md

 Item#22 ✅ COMPLETED
 Change the Signup Page setup from 3 steps to 4.
 User Information, Account Information, Choose Plan and Complete.
 The Current Account Information section will be split into 2.

-Item#23
+Item#23 ✅ COMPLETED
-The input fields on the Create and Edit Client have different animations from fields on the create or edit project fields
+The filter modal on all the pages is styled incorrectly and doesn't use other current modal.

 Item#24
-Change the Status dropdown on the Client Page so it works like the one on the invoice page.
+The export, refresh and back to Report button on the top of each of the standard reports do not look and follow our size or styling

 Item#25
-The export, refresh and back to Report button on the top of each of the standard reports do not look and follow our size or styling
+Change the Status dropdown on the Client Page so it works like the one on the invoice page.

 Item#26
-The filter modal on all the pages is styled incorrectly and doesn't use other current modal.
+The input fields on the Create and Edit Client have different animations on fields on the create or edit project fields